 is akin to a conviction for careless driving but it was anticipated that his insurers might raise issues of contributory negligence.

 Our personal injury experts, sought medical reports from a craniofacial/plastic reconstruction surgeon as well as a psychologist.
-Pending receipt of those reports suggests the drivers insurers made a Part 36 Offer of £25,000 (this can have adverse costs consequences to a client if they fail to “beat the offer” by securing a higher award of damages at trial) which could have put Bill at risk on costs had there been a finding of contributory negligence.
+Pending receipt of those reports suggests the drivers insurers made a Part 36 Offer of £25,000 (this can have adverse costs consequences to a client if they fail to “beat the offer” by securing a higher award of damages at trial) which could have put BR at risk on costs had there been a finding of contributory negligence.

-The medical reports were received and disclosed along with a counter Part 36 Offer (this can similarly have adverse costs consequences to the insurers along with the risk of higher damages/ interest payable) of £42,500 (net of CRU) which was accepted by the insurers and the case settled on that basis together with payment of Bill’s legal costs.
+The medical reports were received and disclosed along with a counter Part 36 Offer (this can similarly have adverse costs consequences to the insurers along with the risk of higher damages/ interest payable) of £42,500 (net of CRU) which was accepted by the insurers and the case settled on that basis together with payment of BR’s legal costs.

 Mr BR said:

 "I was grateful for Fieldfisher’s diligence, attention to detail and strategic acumen with which he handled all aspects of my case.
 I felt I was in safe hands from the moment I stepped into the office to the day I received the settlement."

 For further information or if you have a no win no fee road traffic accident claim please contact us via any of the below.

 Contact us on freephone 0800 358 3848